poult-lab/daily-word/english_words_ learning.md

 "a position in which one end or side of sth is higher than the other; an act of tilting sth to one side"

+10.delight [dɪˈlaɪt]

+[noun] a feeling of sheer/pure delight.  "a feeling of great pleasure" -joy-

+[noun] This guitar is a delight to play. "something that gives you great pleasure" -joy-

+[verb] This news will delight his fans all over the world. "to give sb a lot of pleasure and enjoyment"